hotmic-wp/hotmic-media-player-ios/README.md

 }
 ```

+### Player View Controller Functions

-To support returning to the full-screen player experience from PiP, call HMPlayerViewController’s restorePiPView(:) function and then present the player view controller full screen:
+To support returning to the full-screen player experience from PiP, call `HMPlayerViewController`’s `restorePiPView(_:)` function and then present the player view controller full screen:

  ```swift
 func pipViewControllerDidTapFullScreen(_ viewController: PIPViewController) {